TheThingsNetwork/docs/README.md

 Because we let GitHub Pages do the Jekyll builds the website will be updated automatically after pushing commits or merging pull requests.

+### Guidance

-- The homepage for the site is [index.html](index.html).
+* The homepage for the site is [index.html](index.html).
-- The guides are Jekyll pages grouped under the [guides](guides) folder.
+* The guides are Jekyll pages grouped under the [guides](guides) folder.
-- The guides use sections to include the actual content from the [_includes](_includes) folders.
+* The guides use sections to include the actual content from the [_includes](_includes) folders.
 This allows for re-use of content throughout different guides.
+* Store images and other assets in the [assets](assets) folder.
+* If you do a lot of edits please use a local build to preview.

-## Update design
+## Build local for preview and design

 1. [Install Ruby 2.0.0 or higher](https://www.ruby-lang.org/en/downloads/)
 2. Install [Bundler](http://bundler.io/):